vishnnuvardhinisurepally/network-traffic-analyzer/README.md

 - **Real-Time Visualization**: A Matplotlib plot will visually represent packet counts over time.
 - **Email Alerts**: When the packet count exceeds the predefined threshold, an email alert will be sent to the specified recipient.

-## Disclaimer

-Please note that sending emails from Python scripts may require additional configuration depending on your email service provider.
-For Gmail users, enabling "Less secure app access" might be necessary.
-Consult your email provider's documentation for similar settings if applicable.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.